MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 //#define BLTOUCH_LCD_VOLTAGE_MENU
 #endif
 ```
 The default BLTouch settings can be overriden with these options. `BLTOUCH_DELAY` defaults to 500 if not defined.
-See `configuration_adv.h` for more information.
+See `Configuration_adv.h` for more information.

 ## Z Steppers Auto-Alignment
 ```cpp